masterdesky/ELTE-data-sci-lab-2020/project_codes/Naive/README.md

-# Naive generation of CMB maps base on the work of Jeff McMahon and Renée Hložek
+# Naive generation of CMB maps based on the work of Jeff McMahon and Renée Hložek

 ##
 In this directory there are my completely rewritten routines of the CMB summer school 2019 of the McMahon Cosmology Laboratory.
 The link to the original materials can be accessed [here](https://sites.google.com/umich.edu/mcmahoncosmology/cmb-school).
 The very core of my codes are built almost entirely the logic behined the mentioned work, but I expanded them in many parts and present them in a completely new form.